nemasu/galdr/README.md

 A CLI tool that integrates multiple AI coding assistants (Claude, Gemini, Copilot, DeepSeek API, Cursor) with provider switching and persistent context management.

-**Note: This tool is currently in development.
-Expect bugs and breaking changes.**

 ## Features

 - **Multi-Provider Integration**: Single interface for Claude, Gemini, Copilot, DeepSeek, and Cursor